sjoerdvanBommel/threeveloper/README.md

 ### 2. Install the dependencies 📦

-Open the folder in which you cloned the repository and install the dependencies:
+Navigate to the directory where you cloned the repository and install the dependencies:

 ```shell
 cd gallery-app